Interrogative word

 An interrogative word or question word is a function word used to ask a question, such as what, which, when, where, who, whom, whose, why, whether and how.
 They are sometimes called wh-words, because in English most of them start with wh- (compare Five Ws).
-They may be used in both direct questions (Where is he going?) and in indirect questions (I wonder where he is going).
+Most may be used in both direct (Where is he going?) and in indirect questions (I wonder where he is going).
 In English and various other languages the same forms are also used as relative pronouns in certain relative clauses (The country where he was born) and certain adverb clauses (I go where he goes).
 It can also be used as a modal, since question words are more likely to appear in modal sentences, like (Why was he walking?)